wangyu09/exkaldi/README.md

 < class description >

 **KaldiLattice** holds the lattice and its related file path: HmmGmm file and WordSymbol file.
-PythonKaldi.decode_lattice function will return a KaldiLattice object.
+ExKaldi.decode_lattice function will return a KaldiLattice object.
 Aslo, you can define a empty KaldiLattice object and load its data later.

 < init Parameters >